You don't need YAML to define your metrics

 Auto-generated metric definitions

-Contextflo reads your database schema and auto-generates table descriptions, column meanings, relationships, and metric definitions.
+Contextflo reads your database schema, your application source code, and your docs, and auto-generates table descriptions, column meanings, relationships, and metric definitions.
 You review them, tweak anything that's off, and you're done.
-The AI uses these definitions every time someone asks a question, so “revenue” always means the same thing.
+The AI uses these definitions every time someone asks a question, so "revenue" always means the same thing.

 Traditional approach: Write YAML → define every metric → map every join → deploy → maintain forever.